cjneely10/cjneely10.github.io/_posts/2020-02-01-MetaSanity-Output.md

 <img src="https://cjneely10.github.io/files/Figure1-Workflow.png" style="border:2px solid black">

-In this blog post, we will walk through the raw and parsed output from each of the programs that **MetaSanity** runs.
+Given the complexity and volume of this application, we will walk through the raw and parsed output from each of the programs that **MetaSanity** runs.
 This information is also available as a <a href="https://1drv.ms/p/s!AliNbVaBWXheiagJZmV_9pGlzOoXYw" target="_blank">PowerPoint presentation</a> (views best using PowerPoint Online).

 # MetaSanity output